 4. Discount Coupons or Vouchers

 Creating discount vouchers and coupons can be a bit of a headache, especially with all of the sites on the web dedicated to sharing promo codes that can be used to get money off.
 These often rely on large networks of bot email accounts to gather these codes.

-6. Product Launches
+5. Product Launches

-In theory, using a business texting service is an excellent way to promote a new product.
+Using a business texting service is an excellent way to promote a new product.
 Using SMS for marketing offers:

 - High open rates